Scobiform/BirdMeister/README.md

 # BirdMeister Version 0.0.7
 Little CLI Tool for Twitter to automate Deleting Tweets, Lists, User friend Ids and start Filtered Streams.
-Using Tweetinvi.
-Very Scatchy.
+Using Tweetinvi by https://github.com/linvi
+It is a good start for people that get harassed by groups of people on Twitter.
+Just grab all friend Ids and block all users with your account.

+Still very scatchy - one day extreme programming - this is not my professional standard - it is a private project.
 Will Update soon.

-It is a good start also for people that get harassed by groups of people.
-Just grab all friend Ids and block all Ids with your account.

 # Install
-1. Register an APP at Twitter Developers
+1. Register an APP at Twitter Developers (https://developer.twitter.com/)
 2. Put your APIKey and Secret in the Seceret manager in Visual Studio

 - dotnet user-secrets set "APIKey" "12345"